Gordon Elliott (journalist)

-Gordon Elliott (born 30 September 1956) is a British Australian journalist and producer, radio and television personality, based now in the United States.
-He was the executive producer of ABC's former daytime cooking related talk show The Chew, and had his own eponymous TV talk show program, between 1994 and 1997 The Gordon Elliott Show and Door Knock Dinners.
+Gordon Elliott (born 30 September 1956) is a British Australian journalist and producer, radio and television personality and producer, based now in the United States.

+Elliott was the executive producer of ABC's former daytime cooking related talk show The Chew, and had his own eponymous TV talk show program, between 1994 and 1997 The Gordon Elliott Show and Door Knock Dinners.

 Early life and early career

 Elliott was born in Everton, Liverpool, England, but grew up in Lewisham, New South Wales, Australia.
-He was educated at Christian Brothers' High School, Lewisham and attended the University of Sydney for a law degree.
+He was educated at Christian Brothers' High School, Lewisham.
 While studying as a Sydney student, Elliott worked part-time on a radio show and ended up on Good Morning Australia He also appeared as the Australian anchorman for the 1984 Olympic Concert Gala.
 The gala marked his third trip to Los Angeles, as he had earlier flown to Los Angeles to fill in as host of American Top 40 first in 1979 and again in 1980.
 At the time of his first AT40 appearance, which introduced him to American audiences, he was the youngest substitute host in the program's history.

 After several jobs hosting morning news programs and landing work as the feature reporter on the Fox Television show A Current Affair (produced by New York's WNYW) in 1987, Elliott appeared as the house-entering feature reporter on WNYW's morning news program Good Day New York.

 Mid-1990s to present

-The 1990s had him take turns hosting game and talk shows, including The Gordon Elliott Show from 1994–1997.
+The 1990s had him take turns hosting game and talk shows, including The Gordon Elliott Show from 1994 to 1997.
 In 1990, Elliott also hosted To Tell the Truth for two months before being replaced by Lynn Swann.
 In 1991 he was the presenter for the Australian TV show, Hard Copy.
 In 2000, he hosted It's Your Chance of a Lifetime.